ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/03 - The Mainstream.md

 Following scholars is principled, unlike following oneself, which can lead to changing principles at will.

 The Prophet also stated, "The scholars are the inheritors of the prophets."
 Those who directly benefit from the guidance of scholars are considered the mainstream community of Muslims.
-## Five Components for the Preservation of the Straight Path
+## Five components for the preservation of the Straight Path
 Five components for the preservation of the Straight Path:
 1. God promised the Straight Path will be preserved,
 2. In word and in meaning,